thawkin3/fun-facts-sms/README.md

 # Fun Facts SMS

-This is a app built with Node and Express that allows users to enter their phone number to receive an SMS text with a fun fact.
+This is an app built with Node and Express that allows users to enter their phone number to receive an SMS text with a fun fact.
 The SMS integration is built using Infobip.

 ## Running the App Locally